brightspot/react-examples/graphql-schema-versioning/README.md

 The file does not have the field **director** or **releaseYear** in it's type or Movie query

 The query needs to be updated `graphql-schema-versioning/app/src/components/MoviesQuery.graphql`, to retrieve those new fields to display in the front-end.
-The application will still run again because there are no breaking changes. `graphql-schema-versioning/app/src/components/Movie.tsx` and `graphql-schema-versioning/app/src/components/MovieContainer.tsx` need to be updated to display the new fields.
+The application will still run again because there are no breaking changes. `graphql-schema-versioning/app/src/components/Movie.tsx` needs to be updated to display the new fields.

 MoviesQuery: